 - what fabric(s) you used, and why you chose that material

-- highlights of costume construction (dyed fabric?
+- highlights of costume construction (Dyed fabric?
 Hand sewing?
 Serged hems?)

 - how you styled your hair or wig

-- point out any extra-special details you added to the costume that make it unique
+- point out any extra-special details you added to the costume that make it unique or impressive

 DON’T go into the room and just stand there, waiting for the judges to prompt you or ask questions.
 Your job is to present what you’ve made in the minutes you have with the judges.
 The judges can’t read your mind; they won’t know what to look for if you don’t tell them what you did!